 Astro-images taken through a telescope on a tracking mount provide breathtaking color and detail that you just can't see with your eyes alone.
 The astro-images on our web site demonstrate the imaging capabilities of the products used and are not intended to represent what you will see when you look through a telescope.

 Capture images of the Moon, planets, and Sun with the Orion StarShoot Solar System Color Imager IV.
 Small pixels provide exceptional resolution, and the included software allows the astrophotographer to process the images for fantastic results.

-Superb high-power performance, compact lightweight design, sharp high-contrast view, and clearly defined photographs make the Orion 180mm Maksutov-Cassegrain perfect for the advanced observer or astrophotographer.
+Superb high-power performance, compact lightweight design, sharp high-contrast view, and clearly defined astrophotography capabilities make the Orion 180mm Maksutov-Cassegrain perfect for the advanced planetary observer or astrophotographer.

 The Orion EZ Finder II Telescope Reflex Sight makes aiming your telescope easy.
 The red adjustable brightness LED dot shows you exactly where your telescope is pointed.
 Includes a bracket that fits the dovetail mounting base on many Orion telescopes.

 The Orion 1.25" Astrophotography Flip Mirror is a real time saver.
 It allows you to find and focus your target visually through an eyepiece instead of by tediously taking pictures.
-Focus through the eyepiece, then flip the mirror for photographing.
+Focus through the eyepiece, then flip the mirror to take a picture.